 - Distance: 100 miles

-A drive through this vast and isolated park in Western Texas offers stunning views of massive canyons, mountains, desert expanses and the Rio Grande River.
+A vast and isolated park out in west Texas, Big Bend offers stunning views of massive canyons, vistas, desert expanses and the Rio Grande River.

-It’s important to drive within the 45 mph speed limit and watch for wildlife along the road — especially at night.
-Those who want to drive through the park’s backcountry on dirt roads need to make sure they have a high-clearance vehicle with four-wheel drive.
+It’s important to keep to the 45 mph speed limit and watch for wildlife along the road — especially at night.
+Anyone who wants to drive through the park’s backcountry on dirt roads need to make sure they have a high-clearance vehicle with four-wheel drive.

 - Distance: 105 miles